Knights of Honor: History

 Dr. Wilson never intended to create further lodges of the Knights of Honor and was devoting his time to the organizing more lodges of the AOUW when his commission from the latter was revoked on October 24, 1873.
 That night Grand Master Workman Handy went to Louisville Lodge #6 and had charges drawn up against him for creating a new fraternal order and copying the AOUWs constitution.
 A committee was set up to investigate the charges.
-According to Wilson, the members of this committee were, like him, also Freemasons and Oddfellows, and could see that the constitution of the AOUW was a copy of the constitution of the Oddfellows Grand Lodge of Ohio, itself a copy of the constitution of a Masonic Grand Lodge.
+According to Wilson, the members of this committee were, like him, also Freemasons and Odd Fellows, and could see that the constitution of the AOUW was a copy of the constitution of the Odd Fellows Grand Lodge of Ohio, itself a copy of the constitution of a Masonic Grand Lodge.

 Grand Master Workman Hardy maintained that the creation of a rival order while holding a commission from the AOUW was a breach of trust on the part of Dr. Wilson.
-Other have questioned whether the constitutions and laws were essentially those of the Oddfellows or Masons.
+Other have questioned whether the constitutions and laws were essentially those of the Odd Fellows or Masons.

 In any event, Dr. Wilson ignored Hardy's opposition, abandoned his medical practice and devoted his energies to organizing the Knights of Honor.
 The meeting he had called to organize Lodge #8 of the AOUW, he instead made Louisville Lodge #2 of the Knights.
 By his own account he secured all the members and organized 80 of the first 81 lodges.
 He also tried early on to get the group on a graded assessment formula.
 However, his associates disagreed, feeling that people would not want to join an order that charged more than the $1 flat assessment and wanted to set the age limit for membership at 44.
 A compromise was reached with all members under 44 paying the $2 flat assessment rate and a graded assessment for ages 44 to 45.